IBM/ibm-block-csi-driver/docs/advanced/advanced_tech_troubleshooting.md

 -   Log into the RHCOS node with the core user (for example, `ssh core@worker1.apps.openshift.mycluster.net`)
 -   iscsiadm commands must start with sudo

 1. Verify that the node.startup in the /etc/iscsi/iscsid.conf file is set to automatic.
-If not, set it as required and then restart the iscsid service (service iscsid restart).
+If not, set it as required and then restart iscsid (`systemctl restart iscsid`).
 2. Discover and log into at least two iSCSI targets on the relevant storage systems.

     **Note:** A multipath device can't be created without at least two ports.